CalebMigosi/document_search_app/README.md

 ### Backend

  **1) Elastic Search**
- - We spoke a bit about this in the interview so I decided to try it out.
-I've seen that there were other options like FTS in PostgreSQL but I wanted to try Elastic Search specifically.
+ - I've seen that there were other options like FTS in PostgreSQL but I wanted to try Elastic Search specifically.

  **2) Poetry over pip**
  - I wanted to try to use poetry in Docker as opposed to pip just to be sure that I could handle it.
 I have never used poetry and was looking for an opportunity to do so.